 Hispanic Visual Culture

-In this module you will be given a general introduction to cinema and painting in the Hispanic and Lusophone worlds.
+This module investigates cinema and painting in the Hispanic and Lusophone worlds.
 In the first semester you will be introduced to painting in Spain, Portugal, and Latin America from the late 15th century to the early 19th century with an emphasis on how to analyse paintings and understand the styles and contexts from which paintings emerge.
 In the 2nd semester you will examine contemporary cinema from Spain and Latin America addressing questions of style, socio-historical context and narrative context.
-In this module you will have 2 hours of classes per week.

 Modern Spanish and Spanish American Literature and Film